 But what exactly is it that makes blue sapphires from Kashmir, Myanmar and Sri Lanka superior to sapphires from any other location?
 Visually, their color saturation possesses the highest concentration of blue color possible, setting them apart from any other blue gem in the world.
 They are quite simply, are the highest quality of sapphire one can find on earth.

-Green is a color that brims with promise.
+Green is a colour that brims with promise.
 It heralds the coming of spring, regeneration and new growth.
-“The most abundant hue in nature, the human eye sees more green than any other color in the spectrum,” according to Leatrice Eiseman of the Pantone Color Institute.
-The color, she says, “brings a sense of clarity, renewal and rejuvenation, which is so important in today's complex world.”
+“The most abundant hue in nature, the human eye sees more green than any other color in the spectrum,” according to Leatrice Eiseman of the Pantone Colour Institute.
+The colour, she says, “brings a sense of clarity, renewal and rejuvenation, which is so important in today's complex world.”

-Once Cleopatra’s alleged favorite gemstone, the glamorous emerald continues to impress everyone from royals to the red carpet’s best dressed.
-Beloved for their rich, exotic color, emeralds are a bluish-green variety of the mineral beryl.
-When chromium, vanadium and iron are present in beryl, emeralds form, and the varying presence of these three elements results in a range of colors.
+Once Cleopatra’s alleged favourite gemstone, the glamourous emerald continues to impress everyone from royals to the red carpet’s best dressed.
+Beloved for their rich, exotic colour, emeralds are a bluish-green variety of the mineral beryl.
+When chromium, vanadium and iron are present in beryl, emeralds form, and the varying presence of these three elements results in a range of colours.
 If the stone’s hue is too yellow or blue, it is not an emerald but rather a variety of beryl, which makes highly transparent and vividly saturated green emeralds extremely valuable and coveted.

-Colombia is today's largest supplier of emeralds, responsible for more than 60 percent of world production.
+Colombia is today's largest supplier of emeralds, responsible for more than 60% of world production.
 Other sources include Brazil, Zambia and Zimbabwe, while historically emeralds were also mined in Egypt and India.